First Phase

 Initially, A. J. Jijo was hesitant, as he believed it would be extremely challenging to train pastors who came from a Protestant theological and liturgical background, carrying diverse beliefs and theological concepts, in the traditions of Churches that follow apostolic succession.
 Teaching such pastors the depth, structure, and theology of ancient liturgies appeared to be a difficult task.

 However, due to the continuous persuasion and encouragement of C. H. Sudhakar, A. J. Jijo eventually decided to undertake the responsibility of training these pastors in the liturgies and theologies of apostolic Churches.
-Along with C. H. Sudhakar, V. G. Thimothy, V. O. Raja Ratnam, and K. A. Abishek assisted A. J. Jijo in this mission of training and guidance.
+Along with C. H. Sudhakar, V. G. Thimothy, and K. A. Abishek assisted A. J. Jijo in this mission of training and guidance.

 For nearly one year, A. J. Jijo devoted hundreds of hours to training the pastors through phone calls, online meetings, and personal visits.
 He taught them about Churches that follow apostolic succession, such as the Roman Catholic Church, Eastern Orthodox Church, and Oriental Orthodox Churches, with special emphasis on their liturgies and theological foundations.